9 facts about fire

 Important information to keep you informed about fire safety

-Whether you are hoping to join the fire service or a firefighter charged with educating the public on fire safety; here are nine things everyone should know about fire behavior.
+Whether you are hoping to join the fire service or are a firefighter charged with educating the public on fire safety, here are nine things everyone should know about fire behavior.

 A simplified cousin to the fire tetrahedron, the triangle represents the three components that fires need to exist: heat, oxygen and fuel.
 If one of these components is missing, a fire can’t ignite.

 Heat can be generated by a cigarette, an electrical current or a home heater.
 Fuel can be anything combustible, such as wood, paper, clothing, furniture, gases or chemicals.